 Some literature and previous research instances that have implications and relevance to this particular investigation are likewise presented.
 A commentary of de Cadiz (2010) contended that a critical analysis of student achievement must be given utmost attention by the educational agencies of each country.
 In addition, Comia (2002) emphasized that the most important attribute of an educational institution to acquire reputable disposition is that it should provide quality instruction; such service must make the recipient acquire the essential values, knowledge, habits and skills of the environment and time.
 Moreover, Cortez (2002) commented that the pupils' achievement level depends to a large extent on how effective the teacher manages the instructional system.
-Teachers' effectiveness, on the other hand, depends largely on the quality of the curricular and instructional decisions that the teachers made.
-As it has been said, the quality of learning achieved by pupils depends on the quality of teaching processes done; therefore, the output of effective teaching is productive learning.
+Teachers' effectiveness, on the other hand, depends largely on the quality of learning achieved by pupils depends on the quality of teaching processes done; therefore, the output of effective teaching is productive learning.
 Early (2004) considered performance management to consist of improving the quality of teaching focusing on student achievement, identifying professional needs and meeting those needs as priorities for improved performance.